murielsan/CUSTOM/README.md

 ## What's next? :crystal_ball:
 1. Improve neural network training
+2. Move from streamlit app to streamlit api consumer
-2. Allow model selection
+3. Allow model selection
-3. Switch from AudioSet and VGGish to UrbanSounds8k (or similar) and librosa to do our own waveform analysis
+4. Switch from AudioSet and VGGish to UrbanSounds8k (or similar) and librosa to do our own waveform analysis
-4. Mobile app (Flutter?)
+5. Mobile app (Flutter?)